alussana/nf-project-template/README.md

 ## env/

-Here there should be found the [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) image(s) and the corresponding [Dockerfile](https://docs.docker.com/engine/reference/builder/)(s).
+Here it should be found the [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) image(s) and the corresponding [Dockerfile](https://docs.docker.com/engine/reference/builder/)(s).
-The [`nextflow.config`](#nextflow.config) instructs Nextflow to automatically run processes in software containers spawned from the specified Singularity image.
+The [`nextflow.config`](#nextflowconfig) instructs Nextflow to automatically run processes in software containers spawned from the specified Singularity image.
-In this way the software environment required by the workflow is portable and self-contained with this repository.
+In this way the software environment required by the workflow is portable and self-contained in this repository.

 As a reminder, a Singularity image can be created starting from a Dockerfile by first building a Docker image.
 For example:

 ```
 docker build -t project - < env/project.dockerfile
-singularity build project.sif docker-daemon://project:latest
+singularity build env/project.sif docker-daemon://project:latest
 ```

 ## misc/